achyudh/pyfunc/README.md

 # PyFunc-Signature-Parser

+**Note:** This repository is outdated.
+The actual code for this repository is being hosted privately till we send out our paper for publication.
+I will update this space with the corresponding link when it is ready.

 ## Modules
 ### lib.fileSelector
 Adjust the parameters in the __main__ call to traverse a specified folder and retrieve all the file names where variable and/or return types are specified in the docstring as well as those docstrings.
 Additionally, the parameters allow you to either print the output to the console or write them to a file.